AI-Project-2022/AI-Project-2022.github.io/README.md

 Thus, further research should target the role account history plays on comment visibility and control for automated word filters.
 Moreover, more clarification is needed on the platform’s definition and action against spamming behavior.
 The role of video characteristics (related/unrelated, viral/non viral etc.) could also potentially influence the moderation of politically-sensitive word clusters.
 Hence, this experiment would benefit from being replicated in other geographical contexts with a larger sample of accounts and videos.
 Overall, the existing body of literature on digital content moderation might benefit from empirically studying the phenomenon of shadowbanning on TikTok.
   <br/>
   <br/>
 To sum up, our experiment has shown that TikTok’s content moderation system entails a non-transparent dimension, potentially even a bias against new user accounts or certain words and/or word clusters.
-As it remains crucial to systematically assess the platform’s impact on political discourse and overall freedom of speech abroad, more transparency from TikTok is needed in order to mitigate risks such as content censorship<ahref="https://raw.githubusercontent.com/AI-Project-2022/AI-Project-2022.github.io/main/meme2.jpeg" target="_top">.</a>
+As it remains crucial to systematically assess the platform’s impact on political discourse and overall freedom of speech abroad, more transparency from TikTok is needed in order to mitigate risks such as content censorship<a href="https://raw.githubusercontent.com/AI-Project-2022/AI-Project-2022.github.io/main/meme2.jpeg" target="_top">.</a>
   <br/>
   <br/>
 </div>